 9. Non-Degree Certificate (Radiation protection and safely program in industrial radiography), MINT, Malaysia, 1999.

-v Materials science and engineering.
+v Materials science & engineering.
 Magnetic and carbon-based materials.

 v Growth and modification of diamond like carbon film by FCVA (with and without applying the pulse and DC biases) and PECVD systems.